PUNISHER: WAR ZONE

 One feels somewhat dubious about Ray Stevenson in the title role.
 The 64 Stevenson looks more like a British bouncer than a comic-book superhero.
 He seems too dour to fill out a larger than life role like The Punisher.
 Unfortunately, in that Ray Stevenson looks like a big lunk in the role, he fails to bring much emotional depth to the scenes where Castle visits Julie Benzs widow, expressing regret for the killing of an innocent.
 Dominic West, a British actor who has gained a reasonable profile on American screens ever since tvs The Wire (2002-8) and has turned up everywhere from Mona Lisa Smile (2003) to The Forgotten (2004), 300 (2007), Hannibal Rising (2007) and John Carter (2012), plays the super-villain Jigsaw.
 West seems to regard comic-book adaptation as meaning an opportunity to give a thoroughly broad and over-the-top playing.
 The one who stands out in his performance is Doug Hutchinson.
 He has a chilling deadliness in his presence and Lexi Alexander gives him full opportunity to play to the gallery killing people everywhere.
 It is he more so than the over-acting Dominic West who becomes the real villain of the show.

-There have been no further Punisher films, although Frank Castle makes a cameo appearance in the animated Iron Man: Rise of Technovore (2013) voiced by Norman Reedus and in the second season of the tv series Daredevil (2015 ) played by Jon Bernthal, who was subsequently spun out in his own tv series with the upcoming The Punisher (2018 ).
+There have been no further Punisher films, although Frank Castle makes a cameo appearance in the animated Iron Man: Rise of Technovore (2013) voiced by Norman Reedus and in the second season of the tv series Daredevil (2015 ) played by Jon Bernthal, who was subsequently spun out in his own tv series with The Punisher (2017 ).